MohammadrezaTavakoli/KnowledgeBase/zabbix/README.md

-Go Trough the zabbix alert with zabbix-in-telegram github repo and zabbix_alert.
+Note for zabbix_alert: Go Trough the zabbix alert with zabbix-in-telegram github repo and zabbix_alert.